Sublicensing: License Holder Process and Responsibilities

 - Decide whether to place a vacation hold on your mail or have it forwarded.

 - Be sure to pay your University bill and keep your housing eligibility current while away.

-- Forward to the sublicensee any relevant notices from the Housing Front Desk or the Housing Building Manager.
+- Forward to the sublicensee any relevant notices from the Housing Service Center or the Housing Building Manager.